robinrendle/robinrendle.com/_posts/2017-12-21-chinas-selfie-obsession.md

 - links
 tags:
 - jiayang fan
-City: Plymouth
+city: Plymouth
-Country: 'UK '
+country: 'UK '
 extract: "“You don’t want to come face-to-face with your god, because it’s frightening to think that you might see a pimple on his chin.”"
 ---